Home / Interview Questions / What Is Your Favorite Book?

 Why do interviewers ask about your favorite book?

-Interviewers are not necessarily looking for you to name a book that’s related to your career.
+Interviewers ask about your favorite book not to judge your literary tastes but to get a glimpse of your personality and communication skills.
+They aren’t necessarily looking for you to name a book that’s related to your career.
 Most people don’t go home after work and then pick up a text that brings them right back into work mode; that’s not the point of the question.

 They also want to see if you’re able to name a book.
 If you have a hard time coming up with an answer, it might be interpreted as a sign that you don’t devote time to expanding your knowledge through reading, which isn’t a favorable quality.